MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-other-methods.md

 1. Check for any further updates and install them.

-You're now ready to perform the [Post-installation steps](#step-5-perform-the-post-install-steps).
+You're now ready to perform the [post-installation steps for feature updates](#post-installation-steps-for-feature-updates).

 ## Step 4: Check the status of an update